HOTEL NEW WORK: OPEN STUDIO FOR LIVE ARTS

 HOTEL NEW WORK | Open Studio for Live Arts

 Hotel New Work is a curated series providing artists and audiences with time and space to take a detailed look at the theater-making process in an open studio setting.
-The program provides short-term, fully-invested support to companies in the midst of creating ambitious new work.
+The program provides short-term residencies, including rehearsal and performance space, to companies in the midst of creating ambitious new work.
 HNW serves as an artistic respite, where new works are given space to breathe, grow, and engage with outside eyes at an early stage.
 It is a place where artists of various disciplines can unpack their bags, display their ideas, and share the room keys with engaged spectators.